From Minimal Strings towards Jackiw-Teitelboim Gravity: On their Resurgence, Resonance, and Black Holes: String Equations: Perturbative and Nonperturbative

-Note that this is not a very surprising result (even if one could wish for more).
-Indeed, the associated Weil--Petersson volume to this JT-gravity free energy is essentially undefined (see, \textit{e.g.}, \cite{sss19}), in which case a free-energy vanishing result is perfectly consistent (the same holding at genus-one order).
+Note that the associated Weil--Petersson volume to this JT-gravity free energy is essentially undefined (see, \textit{e.g.}, \cite{sss19}).
+It would therefore be interesting to understand the geometric interpretation of the above quantity.
 Reproducing the full perturbative content of JT gravity is, however, out of reach in the present context, due to the lack of a complete (exact) JT-gravity string-equation.